uw-unsat/jitterbug/README.md

 raco test racket/test/rv32/synthesize-alu64-x.rkt
 ```

-Note that this test will attempt to use the [Boolector] SMT solver
-first; if you do not have it installed it will fall back to Rosette's
-provided Z3, which may take significantly longer (more than 10x
-slower on my laptop).
-It will produce output similar to the
+It will produce output similar to the following:
-following:

 ```
 riscv32-alu64-x synthesis